shanil-sasikumar/commons/README.md

 export function sum (a: number, b: number): number => a + b;
 ```

 Lastly, we need to create the entrypoint for the package, that is the `index.ts`.
 This file should be at the root of the `src` directory, i.e. `src/index.ts`.
-Here we will export all the components that we want to _expose_ to our package consumers.
+Here we will export all the functions, components, constants, etc. that we want to _expose_ to our package consumers.

 ```
 export { sum } from './sum.js';